 Loneliness is a silent killer.
 So why don’t we find likeminded groups and maintain connections.

-So, keep the ties that bind securely fastened as you move through your golden years.
-Its always nice to have family and friends to care when you get older.
+We need to keep our ties tight as we move through our golden years.
+It’s always nice to have family and friends to care about when we get older.

 2. Sugar and Sodium Intake